by Matthew C. Hulbert

 Constitutional scholars generally hold W. Cleon Skousen’s theories in churlish regard.

-Steven C. Beda
+by Steven C. Beda

 Back in 1941 they proclaimed themselves the State of Jefferson.
 Then Pearl Harbor happened.